tmaurice54/tns_embedded_training/Exercises_Rust/2_Sensor/ReadME.md

 # Exercise on sensor

-In this exercise you will discover how to use a SPI sensor with STM32 board using the Rust language.
+In this exercise you will discover how to use a SPI ans I2C sensor with STM32 board.
-For this exercise you will need renode because we don't have access to a SPI sensor.
+The SPI part will be on Renode and the I2C part will be done with the real board and a sensor.

-But the board we can simulate on renode has the temperature sensor TI LM74 connected on the SPI2.
+## SPI information

-This temperature sensor communicates with the SPI (Serial Peripheral Interface) protocol.
+The sensor LM74 that can be simulate on renode communicates with the SPI (Serial Peripheral Interface) protocol.
 With SPI communication, the circuits communicate in a master-slave scheme, where the master controls the communication.
 The master is connected to his slaves with 4 ports: